 - Family Programs for the entire family

-- Day Camp Winter WACkY Week for children with diabetes and their siblings or friends ages 6-16; Old Westbury, NY
+- Long Island Winter Day Camp Week for children with diabetes and their siblings or friends ages 6-16; Old Westbury, NY

 - Weekend Programs for children with diabetes and their siblings or friends ages 6-16